rootstrap/tech-guides/python/cookiecutter-django.md

 NOTE:
 - Remember, when you install a new dependency, check if it will be needed at production or not.
 In the case that it won't be needed, add the flag `--dev` at the end of the installation command.
+- At `pipenv` to run a command, you have two options:
+    1. You can run `$ pipenv shell`, which creates a shell with the virtual environment activated, and there, you can run any commands without prefixes.
+For example, the command that runs the server should be just `$ python manage.py runserver`.
-- At pipenv to run a command, you must write before `pipenv run`, for example, the command that runs the server should be `$ pipenv run python manage.py runserver`.
+    1. Also, you can write `pipenv run` before any command, for example, the command that runs the server should be `$ pipenv run python manage.py runserver`.
+The next commands follow this patter but you will be able to run it according to the previous option.

 ## Create psql database
 `$ createdb cookiecutter_starter-dev`